 New Jersey is a state with one of the nation’s most progressive solar energy policies and is currently second in the U.S. for total installed capacity of solar energy technology.
 The New York-Northern New Jersey area historically has high peak demand periods for kilowatt hours, especially during summer months.
 These facilities will help protect against these peak times because they will typically operate during off-peak hours, allowing a significant portion of the renewable energy to flow back to the grid in what is known as net metering.
 UPS has been investing in solar power development since 2004, when solar panels were installed on a facility in Palm Springs, California.
 Since, the company’s solar power development has also spread to its European regional air hub in Cologne, Germany.

 UPS has taken the role of the end user.
 They have developed the project from start to finish, employing their own engineers, instead of relying on installer companies.
 SOLAR 2013 will have an added focus on end-users.
-If you are interested in learning more about this ideal, come to Baltimore from April 16-20!
-Learn more here.

 Source: UPS News Release, UPS Expands Renewable Energy Output at New Jersey Facilities- Demonstrate Economically-Viable Solar Projects